 The approved RAWP required the post-remedial soil sampling and well locations to be reviewed by the FFA parties prior to field implementation.
 Eleven proposed soil sampling locations consistent with the locations in the RAWP were reviewed by the FFA parties.
-Six monitoring well locations were revised from those in the approved RAWP and also were reviewed by the FFA parties.
+The FFA parties also reviewed data collected from the soil mixing operations to determine the geographic locations for the monitoring wells.
 These locations were discussed in a teleconference on January 19, 2016, and approved by the FFA parties on January 21, 2016.
 The locations of the soil sampling locations and the monitoring well locations are shown in Section 3 in Figures 7 and 8, respectively.
 The FFA parties approved the planned locations of the soil sampling and monitoring wells on January 21, 2016.

 The soil sampling locations were logged with electrical conductance and temperature geophysical logging instruments on April 19, 2015, and during the week of February 15-20, 2016.
-The data resulting from those geophysical logging efforts along with the data from the three test locations at soil columns 062, 116, and 224 are contained in Appendix B. All borings exhibited elevated temperatures above the expected natural ambient soil temperature for the Paducah area of 57-60°F (Earth River Geothermal, Inc. 2014).
+The data resulting from those geophysical logging efforts along with the data from the three test locations at soil columns 062, 116, and 224 are contained in Appendix C. All borings exhibited elevated temperatures above the expected natural ambient soil temperature for the Paducah area of $57-60^{\circ}F$ (Earth River Geothermal, Inc. 2014).
 The time between soil mixing and the temperature logging was variable and depended on the location of the soil boring.
 Soil mixing was initiated on the western edge in April and completed on the eastern edge in October.
 The time frame between logging and soil mixing ranged from approximately 9 days for the three test locations and from 4 to approximately 10 months for the remaining locations.
 As expected, the maximum subsurface (>1 ft bgs) temperatures were collected from the three test columns; this work was performed 9 days after treatment.
-The three test location temperatures ranged from a low of 62°F to a maximum of 145°F. The post-remediation subsurface temperature values (4 to 10 months after treatment) ranged from 36°F to 133°F. The temperature logs obtained from both the three test columns and the eleven post-mixing soil borings are contained in Appendix B. During performance of conductivity and temperature logging, some locations were met with refusal prior to reaching targeted depth, such as soil boring 351.
+The three test location temperatures ranged from a low of $62^{\circ}F$ to a maximum of $145^{\circ}F$.
+The post-remediation subsurface temperature values (4 to 10 months after treatment) ranged from $36^{\circ}F$ to $133^{\circ}F$.
+The temperature logs obtained from both the three test columns and the eleven post-mixing soil borings are contained in Appendix C. During performance of conductivity and temperature logging, some locations were met with refusal prior to reaching targeted depth, such as soil boring 351.